Origamini/expressample/README.md

 `sudo docker build -t my-node-app .`
 ## Run the docker container
 `sudo docker run -itd --name C1 -p 81:3000 my-node-app`
+## Confirm whether the docker is running with the below command.
+`sudo docker ps`
 ## View app at
 http://pub-ip-address:81
 > **Note:**
 > Make sure the EC2 instance's security group allows inbound traffic on port `81`, or the application won't be accessible from your browser.